 Everyone is talking about sustainability.
 Everything has to be ‘sustainable’, from our electricity, cars and clothes to our retirement savings.
 Granted; it is quite impressive that three Danish companies sit on the Top-6 Corporate Knight’s ranking of the world’s most sustainable companies.
-It leaves two questions that needs answering.
+It leaves two questions that need answering.
 How do we ensure that the consumers recognize this effort?
-And how do we ensure that it is not just the large companies with powerful PR-departments, who are celebrated for their efforts?
+And how do we ensure that it is not just the large companies with powerful PR departments, who are celebrated for their efforts?

 Three Danish companies earned a spot on Corporate Knights’ Top-6 Index of the world’s most sustainable corporations. Ørsted occupies the distinguished first-place, followed closely by, 2019’s sustainability ‘winner’, Chr.
 Hansen on second place.
 Truth be told, it is beneficial for everyone, not least the world’s climate, that the focus is upon sustainability.
 Nevertheless, Rome was, as you know, not built in a day.

 Through my work with identity, business strategy and brand development, I am unfortunately experiencing, how it is becoming increasingly complex to successfully communicate sustainable initiatives.
 As of today, numerous labelling systems already exists, firstly to guide the eco-conscious consumer, but also to provide companies with an opportunity to be recognised for their sustainability efforts.
 This is also made evident through communication on packaging, commercials etc. In addition to the array of labels, which range from organic, fairtrade and animal welfare, the UN’s Sustainable Development Goals (SDG’s) also provide guidance, and should not be forgotten.
 The question however remains; how should the accomplishment of these efforts be communicated, so they are understood – while highlighting the fact that not only the large companies should be acknowledged for their achievements?